Sacramento Premises Liability Lawyer

 When an accident or injury occurs to a visitor or tenant living on another person's property, the owner of the property may be liable (legally responsible) if it can be proved that their negligence led to the injury.
 This is what is typically referred to as premises liability.

 If you've suffered an injury of this type and you believe it's the result of negligence by another person or business, you may be able to file a lawsuit to recover the costs involved to pay for your medical bills, any lost earnings or other pain, disfigurement, emotional distress or permanent physical disability you have suffered.

-My name is Ed Smith and I've been assisting Sacramento area residents with injury and accident claims for 35 years - with a focus on slip and fall accidents and injuries that occur on dangerous property.
+My name is Ed Smith, and I've been assisting Sacramento area residents with injury and accident claims since 1982 - with a focus on slip and fall accidents and injuries that occur on a dangerous property.